bhaskar-mitra/bhaskar-mitra.github.io/_posts/2025-07-16-why-i-am-leaving-big-tech.md

 It took me a while to acknowledge this but every passing day since I got the news of the layoff, I have genuinely felt more excited about the future.

 Over the years, I have had the immense privilege of working with so many incredibly kind and thoughtful people who mentored me, collaborated with me, and critically shaped me as a researcher and as a person.
-I am filled with utmost gratitude to all of you! 🙏🏽
+I am filled with utmost gratitude to all of you, and I hope our paths will continue to cross! 🙏🏽

 And as I look to the future, I am both excited and nervous.
 I want to spend more time [reading](https://bhaskar-mitra.github.io/reading/) and engaging with critical scholarship.